ipx-spx/edit0r/README.md

 It is a submodule linked to vendor/laatu/june.

 ## Running
 Please download all the files and run test.html.
-There is an *init()* method called on *edit0r* object that initialises the editor.
+There is an *init()* method called on *textEditor* object that initialises the editor.

 ### Future work